DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-14 Narrative Designer Meeting Notes.md

 - The game's music is at odds with the gameplay rn.
 	- Music should be designed a little more intentionally.
 	- Maybe focus on giving prompts for the music creation so that what we get in return is a lot more thematically consistent
+- As of right now, the questions at the start of the game are kinda just there.
+It might be better to find some way to make them feel a part of the game's world.